 One of the most common questions hair restoration experts face is, “What causes hair loss?”
 Is your hair falling out?
-Do you worry about this loss and how to stop it?
-Below, we explore the basics of hair loss and how this common problem affects more people than you think.
+Do you worry about hair falling out and how to stop it?
+Below, we explore the basics of hair falling out and how this common problem affects more people than you think.

 Facts About Hair Growth and Hair Loss

 Hair loss comes after hair growth, of course.
 You cannot experience one without the other.
 In fact, the average growth of scalp hair occurs at about a half-inch each month.
 But each hair eventually falls out naturally, typically after several years.
 When one strand falls out of a healthy follicle, a new hair grows in its place.

 You may notice some of your strands left in your comb each day.
 Or maybe shampooing leaves hair on your fingers.
 Towel drying hair can result in multiple strands left on the cloth, too.
 But this hair falling out is all part of the healthy cycle of life for your follicles.
 That is, until the loss becomes excessive.